-  Having a budget system in place and dedication to document that information is essential.
-There is software, apps and even websites that will help you tackle this.
+Having a budget system and dedication to documenting that information is essential.
+Software, apps, and even websites will help you tackle this.
 Here we’ve provided 10 spreadsheet templates to help you manage your finances, brought to you by our sponsor, NetSuite.

 Say goodbye to accounting software that slows you down